Tennessee sued over ‘bathroom bill’ for public schools

 In June, however, the U.S. Education Department announced it would expand its interpretation of federal sex protections to include transgender and gay students.
 The new policy directive means that discrimination based on a student’s sexual orientation or gender identity will be treated as a violation of Title IX.

+Just weeks later, the U.S. Supreme Court rejected a Virginia school board’s appeal to reinstate its transgender bathroom ban.
+While LGBTQ advocates declared the ruling a key victory for transgender rights, the court’s decision did not set a national precedent, which means the Tennessee case must still move through the court system.

-Earlier this year, the American Civil Liberties Union challenged Tennessee’s first-of-its-kind law that required businesses and government facilities to post signs if they let transgender people use multi-person public bathrooms of their choice.
+Earlier this year, the American Civil Liberties Union challenged Tennessee’s first-of-its-kind law that requires businesses and government facilities to post signs if they let transgender people use multi-person public bathrooms of their choice.
 A judge has since blocked it from being implemented as the lawsuit makes it way through court.